-Katya Henry Shows Off Curvy Bod In Green Sports Bra & Leggings
+Katya Henry Shows Off Curvy Body In Green Sports Bra & Leggings

 “Do you ever add the coffee to your shake??
 It sounds good,” wondered a curious follower.

-The fitness model also caught her fans’ attention a week ago with another Instagram update, that time a two-part photo set from a sunny oceanside destination.
-In the first image, she struck a sultry pose on her knees and hands and arched her lower back slightly.
+The fitness model caught the attention of her fans a week ago with another Instagram update, that time a two-pic set from a sunny oceanside destination.
+In the first image, she struck a sultry pose while on all fours, and arched her lower back slightly.
 Her bare booty was on full show and she glanced back at the camera with a coy expression on her face.
 She wore her hair down and wrapped a white scarf around her head.